 Is This the Future of Industry?
-You Won't Believe What Experts Predict! - YaNoticias
+You Won't Believe What Experts Predict! - YANoticias

 #### Key Use Cases

-1. **Manufacturing**: Smart factories are utilizing IoT devices to monitor equipment and predict failures, leading to reduced downtime.
+1. **Manufacturing**: Smart factories are utilising IoT devices to monitor equipment and predict failures, leading to reduced downtime.

 2. **Healthcare**: AI-driven diagnostic tools are improving patient outcomes by providing accurate data analysis for treatment plans.

-3. **Retail**: Machine learning algorithms are personalizing shopping experiences by analyzing customer behavior, driving sales growth.
+3. **Retail**: Machine learning algorithms are personalising shopping experiences by analysing customer behaviour, driving sales growth.

 #### Limitations and Challenges